Pfizer COVID-19 vaccine appointments are available to our patients. Sign up for Connect today to schedule your vaccination.

-Our allergy staff provides state-of-the-art diagnosis and treatment for airborne and food allergies, under the direction of Dr. William Reisacher, a board-certified and fellowship-trained general otolaryngologist and otolaryngic allergist, and Melissa Mathurin, our Allergy LPN.
+Our allergy staff provides state-of-the-art diagnosis and treatment for airborne and food allergies, under the direction of Dr. William Reisacher, a board-certified and fellowship-trained general otolaryngologist and otolaryngic allergist, and Malombe Toure, our Allergy RN.
 We offer minimally-invasive, needle-free allergy screening for adults and children.
 A full range of advanced skin testing services are available along with blood testing when skin testing is not possible or appropriate.

 For the treatment of airborne and food allergies, we offer professional counseling for environmental control strategies along with medications and dietary modifications when necessary.
 We offer traditional allergy injections administered in the office.
 As an alternative to injections we also offer Sublingual Immunotherapy (SLIT) in which drops are placed under the tongue on a daily basis from the comfort of your home, as well as Oral Mucosal Immunotherapy (OMIT) in which a specialized toothpaste is used.